klaudiosinani/taskbook/readme.md

 ### Create Board

 Boards are automatically initialized when creating a new task or note.
 To create one or more boards, include their names, prefixed by the `@` symbol, in the description of the about-to-be created item.
-As a result all new boards will contain the newly created item.
+As a result the newly created item will belong to all of the given boards.
 By default, items that do not contain any board names in their description are automatically added to the general purpose; `My Board`.
-Note that a item may belong to multiple boards.

 ```
 $ tb -t @coding @docs Update contributing guidelines